amitxv/PC-Tuning/docs/physical-setup.md

 - Enable High Precision Event Timer

+    - If the setting is hidden, there is a good chance that it is enabled by default
     - On AMD systems with newer AGESA firmware, changing this setting will have no effect

 - MBR/Legacy requires Compatibility Support Module and typically, only the storage and PCI OpROMs are required but you can enable all of them if unsure.
 Disable CSM if using GPT/UEFI